Tag: DBA Tools

 In modern versions of SQL Server Management Studio, line numbers are enabled by default.
 If you are running SSMS 21 or newer, you will already see line numbers in query windows without changing anything.
 Older versions of SSMS did not enable them by default, which is why many guides still focus on “turning them on”.…

-• Script: I/O Usage by Database
+• Script: Transaction Log Size and Usage by Database

-• Script: Get SQL Server Services Information
+• Script: Check Disk Space on SQL Server